💧 Tap Water

 Argentina is of the safest countries to travel to in Latin America, but expect trivial crime.
 Don’t use expensive jewelry in populated places, and take care of your properties to stay safe!

 ⚠️ Believe it or not: showing up on time in Argentina is considered impolite.
-Try to arrive late, for instance, 20-40 min, is usual impressing your Argentine’s host.
+Try to arrive late, for instance, 20-40 min, is usually impressing your Argentine’s host.

 Mendoza: Have Fun All Year Long in the City of Mendoza, one that has both architectural beauties and environmental ones.